Free Medicine for People Who Cannot Afford It

 20. Consider Taking Less of Certain Drugs.
 The drugs to consider taking less of are those described in 18 and 19, above.
 Again, do not try this without the advice and consent of a wise doctor!

 21. Be Sure That You Are Not Taking Two Drugs That Have the Same, or Nearly the Same, Effect.
 It is surprising how often this happens, especially when you have been to a number of doctors, or tried a number of drugs to treat your condition.
 Sometimes a higher dosage of one drug will be as effective as one lower dosage of two related drugs.
 Again, consult with your doctor before eliminating one of the drugs.

 22. Buy Home Test Kits.
 Kits for testing for colo-rectal cancer, blood sugar, cholesterol, HD, cholesterol, triglyceride, and many other conditions can be purchased as home tests instead of paying twice as much for similar kits at your doctor’s office.
 But you will still need to get a doctor to explain the meaning of most of these test results, and you and your doctor together must decide whether the results are as accurate as those you get in a doctor’s office.

 23. AARP Members are Eligible for Many Discounts, Including Mail-Order Pharmacy Discounts.
 You may find out more information at http://www.aarp.org

 Some of these suggestions were taken, with permission, from http://www.institutedc.org, which offers some further useful suggestions on its website and in a book they offer for sale on the site.
-The balance is © Paul McChesney, but may be reproduced on the web on the condition that a link back to http://www.carolina-disability.com.
-To find out how to link to us, click here.
+The balance is © Paul McChesney, but may be reproduced on the web on the condition that a link back to https://www.carolina-disability.com.